Advertiser Disclosure

 How to choose the best ad blocker for Twitch

-Scouring sites like Reddit can take forever, which is why we did it for you.
+Scouring sites like Reddit can take forever, so we did it for you.
 If you’re looking to block all ads while also having the ability to support a creator, you’ll want to try a VPN.
-We strongly recommend NordVPN with your location set to Poland.
+We strongly recommend NordVPN or Surfshark VPN with your location set to Poland.
 This gave us the best results with a completely ad-free experience.

-If you aren’t thrilled about having to use a paid service to block ads, you can choose a free browser extension like Adblock Plus or uBlock Origin.
-If you’re spying some other options, the following features are ones to consider:
+If you aren’t thrilled about having to use a paid service to block ads, you can choose a free browser extension like Total Adblock or uBlock Origin.

 - Ability to toggle between blocking and unblocking to support creators